project-zot/project-zot.github.io/docs/articles/storage.md

 The configuration model also allows the configuration of a tunable delay (`gcDelay`), which can be set depending on client network speeds and the size of blobs.
 The `gcDelay` attribute causes collection to run once after the specified delay time.
 This attribute has a default value of one hour (`1h`).

+By default, if `retention` is not configured, garbage collection deletes all untagged manifests which are not referenced by indexes or artifacts after the `gcDelay` passes.
+This delay can we overwritten using a separate setting if `retention` is configured, for more details see the retention configuration article.

 <a name="config-s3"></a>